brichards21/calendar-project/index.md

 maybe having something in the background, like a show or game, kept me focused.
 I noticed in the past that I tend to do really well with studying and work when I have one of my favorite shows playing as my 'homework-soundtrack'.
-The barchart and table below show my results more clearly.
+The bar chart and table below show my results more clearly.

 ![](index_files/figure-markdown_strict/unnamed-chunk-6-1.png)